 Meek entered the Colorado High School Coaches Association Hall of Fame in 2011.

 Tracy brings an abundance of experience as both a player and a coach.
 Tracy enjoyed a very good college career as a 4-year starter with individual awards that included: All-Conference, All-State, All-District 25 (Georgia and Florida) College All-Star Team, 1st Team All-Tournament and team’s Most Valuable Player at Kennesaw State University in Georgia, averaging 21 points and 8 rebounds per game.
-Tracy completed his playing career at Lewis Clark State College in Idaho, where he earned two bachelor's degrees from LCSC.
 Tracy completed a Master’s degree from Walla Walla University in College Place, Washington.